nat-vertex/vba_ex/README.md

 Procedure LinkPlanSheets
 - for test plan in excel
-- allows to create links from main test plan sheet to steps sheets and vice versa (from steps sheets to a certain cell of plan)
+- creates a table of contents(you can navigate from the plan sheet to the sheet describing certain plan step and back)

 Procedure Address
 - an excample of how to use regexp